It's ambitious, it's unique, and it's subject to change, but it's going to be awesome!

-Departing Vancouver, BC Canada and touching down in 50+ countries through North, Central and South America, Europe, Africa and Asia.
-The exact route will evolve, even as the expedition is underway.
+Departing Vancouver, BC Canada and touching down in 50+ countries throughout North, Central and South America, Europe, Africa and Asia; the exact route will evolve, even as the expedition is underway.

 Our intended route is roughly divided into two BIG Stages.

 In Stage 2 we’ll cross the North Atlantic via Greenland and Iceland in late-April 2023.
 We intend to spend 2-3 weeks flying across Europe before heading to Egypt, the middle–East, India and onwards to Japan.
 Next we will travel through Eastern Russia to cross the Bering Strait into Alaska by late-July.
 We’ll then tour Alaska, the Yukon and northern BC before heading south to Vancouver before the end of August 2023.
-In total the expedition will cover over 40,000 Nautical miles or approximately 70,000 kilometers through more than 50 countries.
+In total the expedition will cover around 50,000 Nautical miles or over 90,000 kilometers through more than 50 countries.

 A global antipode is the exact opposite location of any location in the world.